2014 Chicago Cubs season

 The 2014 Chicago Cubs season was the 143rd season of the franchise, the 139th in the National League and the 99th at Wrigley Field.
-The Cubs were managed by Rick Renteria in his only year as Cubs manager and played their home games at Wrigley Field as members of the National League Central Division.
+The Cubs were managed by Rick Renteria in his only year as Cubs manager and played their home games at Wrigley Field as members of the National League Central.

 The Cubs began the season on the road against the Pittsburgh Pirates on March 31, 2014 and finished the regular season on September 28, 2014, on the road against the Milwaukee Brewers.

 The Cubs finished the season with a 73–89 record to finish in last place in the Central Division.

 This season marked the 100th season of play at Wrigley Field, though the Cubs did not start playing there until 1916.
 To mark the occasion, the Cubs wore different uniforms to represent each decade during ten homestands throughout the season.

 Previous season

 The Cubs finished the 2013 season 66–96 to finish in last place in the Central Division.
 Following the season, Dale Sveum was fired as manager on September 30, 2013.
 His total record with the Cubs in two years was 127–197.
 Rick Renteria was hired as the manager of the Chicago Cubs on November 7, 2013 and signed a three-year contract.